jorgecarleitao/public-contracts/docs/source/installation.rst

 Installation
 =============

-This document explains how you can install the API for accessing our database.
+This document explains how you can install the API for accessing the database.

 .. _pip: https://pypi.python.org/pypi/pip

-We assume you know a little of Python and how to install Python packages in your computer using pip_.
+We assume you know a little of Python and know how to install Python packages in your computer using pip_.

 .. _virtualenv: http://www.virtualenv.org/en/latest/